MojtabaTajik/Silcam/README.md

 # Silcam
-Silcam is a webcam plugin for Multimedia Builder software using VideoGrabber component
+Silcam is a webcam plugin written using Delphi for Multimedia Builder

 Features :